 Paul is a Certified Teacher of the Associated Board of the Royal Schools of Music and was awarded the status with the highest classification of 'Excellent'.
 He graduated with a first class honours degree in Music Education from UWIC and has several performance diplomas in pipe organ, piano, singing and written diplomas in music theory and composition.
 Paul passed the Diploma of the Associated Board of the Royal Schools of Music in Vocal Teaching with Distinction.

-In 2017 Paul was elected as a Fellow of the Royal Society of Arts in London and current projects include creating a comprehensive online Piano Academy and sight reading hub.
-Projects as an author include writing a series of ten books with an educational narrative about the natural world which will follow on from his book 'Bedolorrog the Bog Frog' to extend his existing authorship of 'The Wappy Ding-Do Trilogy' and thirty 'Pete the Bee' stories which are read in many schools and homes around the world.
+In 2017 Paul was elected as a Fellow of the Royal Society of Arts in London and current projects as an author include writing a series of ten books with an educational narrative about the natural world which will follow on from his book 'Bedolorrog the Bog Frog' to extend his existing authorship of 'Silly Stories About Vegetables' and forty 'Pete the Bee' stories which are enjoyed in many schools and homes around the world.

 Paul currently combines his work as a teacher, musician and author - not necessarily in that order.
 He took over the role of Musical Director of Coleg Gwent Chorale from Martin Hodson MBE in 2010.
 Paul is currently Head of Music at St Alban's RC High School in Pontypool and has led the school choirs all over Europe and as far afield as New York.
 Paul is married to Welsh soprano Jill Padfield.
 The couple celebrated the birth of their first child Matthew in April 2012.